FARHAN1IN/edge_final_automation_project/README.md

-This Selenium automation script tests the following scenario:
+This Selenium automation script tests(live Project) the following scenario:
 Log in to the Carelogix system using valid credentials.
 Navigate to the Taskboard/Calendar module.
 Create a taskboard.